kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 until $(curl -k --output /dev/null --silent --fail https://localhost:4200); do printf "."; sleep 5; done
 ```

 Access Spartaus @ https://localhost:4200  and look around.
-(Note you cannot purchase anything due to CORS issues that we will address below)
+(Note you cannot yet register a user, or purchase anything in Spartacus, due to CORS issues that we will address below)

 ```clickpath:LoginToSpartacusViaWarning
 https://localhost:4200 -> Advanced -> Proceed to localhost (unsafe)